meanfun56/CGforcefiled_NPBSM/Optimization_swarmCG/README.md

 ## Note

 The all-atom trajectory file (`XXX-md-whole.xtc`) is not included because of its large file size (~800 MB per molecule).
-It is available from the corresponding author upon reasonable request.
+It is available from the first author upon reasonable request.

 ## Related manuscript